 Wills only take effect when the Probate Office accepts that the will is valid.
 The will is said to have been 'proved'.
 The Probate Office may make some enquiries before making its decision, for example, it may require a sworn affidavit from one or both witnesses.
-You can contact the Principal Probate Registry on 01 888 6174, Monday to Friday, from 10am to 1pm and 2pm to 4:30pm.
+You can contact the Principal Probate Registry on 01 888 6174, Monday to Friday.